mrkkrp/markkarpov.com/post/watercolor-equipment.md

 carton and the glass.
 I discovered this idea when I was watching [this video][andrew-pitt-setup] by Andrew Pitt.

-I decided to take advantage of the fact that there's going to be rather significant border (Andew Pitt calls it “deckle edge”) around paintings with this setup to change the aspect ratio to make it more appropriate for paniting landscapes.
+I decided to take advantage of the fact that there's going to be a rather significant border (Andew Pitt calls it “deckle edge”) around paintings with this setup to change the aspect ratio to make it more appropriate for paniting landscapes.